 Tammy: Where did the idea for Web of Angels come from?

 Lilian: When my children were young, I participated in a chat room for people healing from difficult life experiences.
 There I encountered many people who’d survived early trauma by developing multiple personalities, i.e. DID (dissociative identity disorder)—in fact more than 2 dozen.
 In the process, I discovered that someone close to me was multiple, which I hadn’t at all suspected, but made a lot of sense when I found out.
 I had thought being DID was like Sybil.
 It drove me crazy that the media images were so far from the reality, and that the quiet heroism of the people I knew was never recognized or acknowledged.
+I asked myself a question: what would a mom with multiple personalities see that nobody else could?
+And then: what was that about?
+The answer was that many of the people I’d known who had DID had been victims of the crime that underlies Web of Angels.
+Then on Christmas Eve in 2004, a friend sent me a link to a news story that haunted me.
+It formed the basis for the opening paragraph of Web of Angels.

 T: When writing a book as intricate as this, how do you keep all the details straight?
 Do you start out with an outline and work your way through it or does the story come in bits and pieces and you have to put them together like puzzle pieces?